outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - clear composition of core patterns
     - sources of randomness
       - errors are evenly distributed among more complex adjacent sub-components not expected to change as much

+  - the most useful patterns will be:
+    - core patterns & core interface components that can build other components
+    - cross-interface patterns: patterns linking interface objects (change trajectories of randomness)
+    - system patterns: which unite other structures and form an interim structure in between meaning and an agent

   - identify bias structures as output of operations on structures, or by missing structures that cause bias
     - bias is a filter that leaves out relevant information